71104/oogl.js/README.md

 Getting started
 ===============

+To get started with OOGL, include it using a <script> tag in the <head> of your document:

+	<script type="text/javascript" src="http://cdn.oogljs.com/oogl-1.0.0.min.js"></script>

-To get started with OOGL, place a <canvas> in your DOM and create an OOGL context through JavaScript:
+Then place a <canvas> in your DOM and create an OOGL context through JavaScript:

 	<canvas id="canvas" width="800" height="600">
 		<p>No browser support.</p>